 - Swelling and bruising is very common.
-You may experience delayed swelling around the eyes. - Swelling and bruising will continue to INCREASE for 72 hours. - Swelling and bruising will slowly dissipate over 2-3 weeks. - If your wound is on your head or neck, you can sleep with your head elevated to reduce swelling. - Do NOT apply ice to the affected area unless instructed to do so. - If it feels like there is a firm, pocket of fluid directly underneath the stitches this may indicate blood is accumulating under the skin.
+You may experience delayed swelling around the eyes. - Swelling and bruising will continue to INCREASE for 72 hours. - Swelling and bruising will slowly dissipate over 2-3 weeks. - If your wound is on your head or neck, you can sleep with your head elevated to reduce swelling. - You may may NOT apply ice to the affected area. - If it feels like there is a firm, pocket of fluid directly underneath the stitches this may indicate. blood is accumulating under the skin.
 If this occurs, please call our office immediately.